oliverjhh/QueryGuide/README.md

 Pass `--template <name>` (for example `bot`) to load a different prompt bank, and run `npm run template` to see the available template names and their section breakdowns.

+For instructions on adding your own template JSON, see `docs/templates.md`.

 ## Philosophy

 Personal projects happen in spare moments.
 TrailQuery Compass follows a slow-burn cadence: draft a guide, ship a quick commit, iterate later.
 Every artifact should feel like it was drafted in an evening with limitations on time but ambition high.